 Symptoms for hyperthyrodism include anxiety, palpitations, unexplained weight loss, flushes, irritability and sensitivity to heat etc.

-We should also share any resources we’ve found helpful, for example, I would suggest all hypothyroid patients to follow the organisations recommended on the home page under – Organisations to Support.
-There’s Stop The Thyroid Madness, Hypothyroid Mom, Mary Shomon, Thyroid UK.. to name just a few.
-Check them out.
+We should also share any resources we’ve found helpful.
+For me, there’s Stop The Thyroid Madness, Hypothyroid Mom, Mary Shomon, Thyroid UK.. to name just a few.

 World Thyroid Day is about creating awareness of thyroid disease and disorders as a whole – for those going undiagnosed, for those going untreated or under-treated and for those doing well like me, but can always learn some more about this far-reaching condition.